Eric Jordan's 25 Factors Affecting Business Valuation™ Methodology

 |---|

-| R&D reflects future earnings power, not past expense.
-Whether formal or informal, investment in improvement, innovation, or efficiency creates intangible value that spreadsheets routinely miss. |
+R&D can run both ways.
+It is money spent and does it reflect future earnings power, or just past expense.
+Whether formal or informal, investment in improvement, innovation, or efficiency creates intangible value that spreadsheets routinely miss because nobody is capable of identifying, measuring, weighting, and putting a dollar value on it. |

 | Factor 10.
 Processes, Procedures, Systems, and Documentation |